Gurumin: A Monstrous Adventure (PSP)

 All the hallmarks of a grand adventure – deep dungeon design, extensive customisations, an epic story, and much more - have been oversimplified to the brink of bearable sweetness.
 As charming as Parin and the residents of monster town are, everything else is rather stale and clichéd, and that which has already been done better many times before it.

-If you enjoyed this Gurumin: A Monstrous Adventure review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Gurumin: A Monstrous Adventure review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!